The textured mirror emphasizes the symmetry of this living room. Your eye goes straight to it. Photo by homescapes-sd.com.

 A symmetrical interior design style is typically used in formal room design, which is based on symmetry and vertical lines.

 Symmetry is for those who prefer a sense of order, balance and calm.

 Symmetrical wall groupings share certain similarities; shape, size, color or subject content.

-Formal groupings work well over large furniture, like sofas, tables or fireplaces.
+Formal groupings work well over large furniture, like a sofa, table or a fireplace mantle.

-Although each photograph is different in the picture on the right, there are many elements in common, creating a cohesive effect.
+Although each photograph is unique in the picture on the right, they have other elements in common to unite them; size, color, matts and frames.

 Symmetrical wall groupings are easy to create, because you are simply trying to "match" each side of a room.

-Asymmetrical home design, or informal balance, gives you a more casual and energetic feeling, preferring horizontal lines over vertical.
+Asymmetrical design, or informal balance, is a casual and energetic decorating style, often using horizontal lines over vertical.

-Informal balance is for those who prefer a bit more excitement and creativity in their home decorating.
+Asymmetrical design styles are for those who prefer a bit more excitement, creativity and randomness in their home decorating.

 To create this tricky wall decorating style, start with the largest piece first and arrange smaller pieces around it until you achieve a balance you like.
 Work out the arrangement on the floor first.